What is the Extenuating Circumstances procedure for?

 - Victim of violent crime: Assault, mugging

-More information on what is considered an Extenuating Circumstance can be found in the Academic Manual (Annex 4.1.1: Grounds for Extenuating Circumstances).
+More information on what is considered an Extenuating Circumstance can be found in the Academic Manual.

 How does the Extenuating Circumstances procedure work?

-You need to ensure that your submission for extenuating circumstances is made within one week of the circumstance taking place.
+You need to ensure that your submission for extenuating circumstances is made within one week (five working days) of the circumstance taking place.
 If you miss the deadline, you will need to prove that your circumstances made it impossible for you to submit earlier.
+Self-certified EC claims must be submitted before the assessment deadline/date.

 Can I self-certify?

-UCL have an enhanced Extenuating Circumstances Procedure in place for the 2020/21 academic year.
-This means that students can self-certify without providing evidence for up to five separate periods within the 2020-21 academic session.
-If a programme includes teaching after Term 3, students can also self-certify on a sixth separate occasion.
+UCL have a Self-Certification Policy in place for the 2022/23 academic year.
+This means that students can self-certify without providing evidence for up to two separate periods within the 2022-23 academic session.
+If a programme includes teaching after Term 3, students can also self-certify on a third separate occasion.

 Where students can self-certify, mitigation is limited to: